abbreviatedman/diner/README.md

 const currentTotal = restaurant.serve();
 ```

-That's all you need!
+That's all you need to get a diner app up and running.

-But wait, there's more.
+But wait, there's more!
 Do you have a front end that wants to run a function every time there's a new `dish`?
 Well!:

 ```javascript
 restaurant.frequent(callbackFunction);